dagu-org/dagu/README.md

 It runs <a href="https://en.wikipedia.org/wiki/Directed_acyclic_graph">DAGs (Directed acyclic graph)</a> defined in a simple YAML format.
 </p>

+Dagu is a tool for scheduling and running tasks based on a directed acyclic graph (DAG).
+It allows you to define dependencies between commands and represent them as a single DAG, schedule the execution of DAGs with Cron expressions, and natively support running Docker containers, making HTTP requests, and executing commands over SSH.

+## Highlights
+- Single binary file installation
+- Declarative YAML format for defining DAGs
+- Web UI for visualizing, managing, and rerunning pipelines
+- No programming required, making it easy to use and ideal for small projects
+- Self-contained, with no need for a DBMS or cloud service

 ---

-## Highlights
-- Install by placing a single binary file
-- Define dependencies between commands and represent them as a single DAG
-- Schedule executions of DAGs with Cron expressions
-- Native support for running Docker containers, making HTTP requests, and executing commands over SSH

 ## Contents